rhythmictech/AWS-CFN-Terraform-Bootstrap/README.md

 # AWS-CFN-Terraform-Bootstrap
-CloudFormation template to bootstrap Terraform backend (create State and Logging S3 buckets, DynamoDB for state lock)
+CloudFormation template to bootstrap Terraform backend Creates State and Logging S3 buckets, and a DynamoDB table to handle state locking